microsoft/aurora/README.md

 To locally view the documentation, open `docs/_build/index.html` in your browser.

-### Why is the fine-tuned version of Aurora for air quality forecasting missing?
+### Why are the fine-tuned versions of Aurora for air quality and ocean wave forecasting missing?

 The package currently includes the pretrained model and the fine-tuned version for high-resolution weather forecasting.
-We are working on the fine-tuned version for air pollution forecasting, which will be included in due time.
+We are working on the fine-tuned versions for air pollution and ocean wave forecasting, which will be included in due time.